 Try something else

-If you drink alcohol often or in great quantity: Again, because metformin relies on the function of a healthy liver and kidneys, a person who drinks large amounts of alcohol on a regular basis would be putting themselves at an increased risk for other issues if they took metformin.
-If you are concerned about your personal alcohol consumption, take a look at these helpful resources listed at Alcohol.org.
+If you drink alcohol often or in great quantity: Again, because metformin relies on the function of a healthy liver and kidneys, a person who drinks large amounts of alcohol regularly would be putting themselves at an increased risk for other issues if they took metformin.

 My dr. increased metformin to 1000mg in am and 500 in pm.
 I have had pain in my fingers and toes and ankles since this extra 500mg er has been added to my care.
 Could this pain and loss of grip be because of metformin?